moraneus/TP-DejaVu/README.md

 In case the log file is not timed (as described just above), time is considered as always being 0.
 One can still check timed properties against such a log, but of course it makes little sense.

-**The bits per variable** (``---bits numOfBits``) indicates how many bits are assigned to each variable in the BDDs.
+**The bits per variable** (``---bits=numOfBits``) indicates how many bits are assigned to each variable in the BDDs.
 This parameter is optional with the default value being 20.
 If the number is too low an error message will be issued during analysis as explained below.
 A too high number can have impact on the efficiency of the algorithm.
 Note that the number of values representable by N bits is 2^N, so one in general does not need very large numbers.

 The algorithm/implementation will perform garbage collection on allocated BDDs, re-using BDDs that are no longer needed for checking the property, depending on the form of the formula.

-**Debugging** (``---mode debug``) Usually one picks a low number of bits for debugging purposes (e.g. 3).
+**Debugging** (``---mode=debug``) Usually one picks a low number of bits for debugging purposes (e.g. 3).
 The result is debugging output showing the progress of formula evaluation for each event and the progress of the prediction if activated.
 Amongst the output is BDD graphs visualizable with GraphViz (http://www.graphviz.org).

+**Delete results and created files** (``--clear=1``) specifies whether created files and folders should be deleted.
+The value `1` means that the files should be deleted, while `0`, the default setting, means that the files remain in the `output` folder.
+The files created are as follows:
+`TraceMonitor.scala`, `ast.dot`, `dejavu-results`.

 ## Results from DejaVu